Nearly half of restaurants fail within the first four years, but yours doesn’t have to.

 Typically, your food cost should be between 30% – 35%.
 The price you pay for ingredients influences how much you charge customers for that dish.

 Once you have the estimated cost and price of each menu item, it enables you to determine your estimated average check value and create financial projections.

 Ultimately, your menu is the key to your restaurant’s success.
 You want to make it as profitable as possible, while still fitting into your restaurant’s theme and target customers.

 This is where you demonstrate a clear analysis of the market both on a macro and micro level.
 If the restaurant market isn’t doing well, demonstrate that you understand why, and how your restaurant will overcome those challenges.

-Also be sure to address who your direct competitors are.
+Also, be sure to address who your direct competitors are.
 Who shares the same target market as you?
 What are you going to do to effectively differentiate your establishment from theirs?

-9. Restaurant marketing plan
+9. Create a restaurant marketing plan

 Opening a restaurant is always a risk.
 You want to show investors that you have a pre-opening marketing strategy that effectively generates interest in your establishment and a post-opening marketing strategy that helps retain interest and continue to generate awareness.

 Your marketing scope should include a social media plan, website and perhaps even local ads.